'Ohana Proa, a route-building game in the South Pacific.

 Running an Expedition — The Development of the Mechanisms

 Even while reading the book, I thought of creating a game about the expedition.
 This story is great for a game because the theme is not often used, and it makes for great storytelling as well as potentially interesting and hard decisions.
 For me, the theme was a re-telling of the expedition, and since there was only one expedition, the logical step was to make the game cooperative.

-In my "snippets of loose ideas" (a word doc with short one-sentence game ideas), one entry read "cooperative game with 6 nimmt! - mechanic", and I thought this would be a perfect fit.
+6 nimmt! - mechanic", and I thought this would be a perfect fit.
 After all, "quarterbacking" can be a problem in cooperative games, and this mechanism gave me the chance of reducing that aspect somewhat: Everybody would play cards at the same time, then they would be added in numerical order.
 You can't discuss card play in this phase, so as a result: No quarterbacking!

 Then once all the cards are in the row, they would resolve in the right order and there would be decisions to make.
 At this point, the "leader" could still make all decisions on their own should the group want to avoid the dominant player problem, but this was a decision left up to each group.
 (I hold the opinion that a cooperative game should offer some direct cooperation among the players, so I didn't want to get rid of this element completely.)